Trinamool Congress: Bihar

-On 23 November 2021 Kirti Azad, a 3-time MP from Darbhanga and Pavan Varma, a former adviser to Bihar CM Nitish Kumar, joined TMC.
+On 23 November 2021 Kirti Azad, a three-time MP from Darbhanga and Pavan Varma, a former adviser to Bihar CM Nitish Kumar, joined TMC.

 Goa

-With the 2022 Goa Legislative Assembly election approaching, the work of organizing the party started from September 2021.
+With the 2022 Goa Legislative Assembly election approaching, the work of organising the party started from September 2021.
 The work began with the participation of seven-time Goa Chief Minister Luizinho Faleiro.
 Since then, the party has increased its membership in Goa.
 Former footballer Denzil Franco and former tennis player Leander Paes were among those who joined the party.
 On 13 November 2021, Mahua Moitra was appointed as the in-charge of the party in Goa to prepare it to contest in the Assembly election.
-MLA Churchill Alemao joined TMC on 13 December.
+MLA Churchill Alemao joined TMC in the same year.
+In the 2022 Goa Legislative Assembly Election, it got 5.2% votes.
+Later its party President and many leaders left the party.
+Samil Volavaiker was appointed the President in 2023.

 Haryana

 On 23 November 2021 Ashok Tanwar, former president of Haryana Pradesh Congress Committee, joined TMC.
 Sukhendu Shekhar Roy was appointed as in-charge of the party's Haryana unit on 25 November.